Rhythmic gymnastics: Major competitions

-Major rhythmic gymnastics tournaments not officially organized by FIG include the continental championships (the European Championships and its junior division, the Pan American Championships, the Asian Championships, the African Championships, and the Oceania Championships), the Grand Prix series, and multi-sport events in which rhythmic gymnastics is part of the program, such as the European Games, the Pan American Games, the Asian Games, and the Summer World University Games.
+Major rhythmic gymnastics tournaments recognized but not organized by FIG include the continental championships (the European Championships and its junior division, the Pan American Championships, the Asian Championships, the African Championships, and the Oceania Championships) and multi-sport events in which rhythmic gymnastics is part of the program, such as the European Games, the Pan American Games, the Asian Games, and the Summer World University Games.

-Major defunct championships or competitions in which rhythmic gymnastics events were held include the European Cup Final, the European Team Gymnastics Championships, the Goodwill Games, and the Four Continents Gymnastics Championships (reserved for senior athletes from the Americas, Asia, Africa and Oceania).
+Defunct competitions organized by the FIG include the Four Continents Gymnastics Championships, which was attended by gymnasts outside of Europe and meant to encourage worldwide development of the sport, and the FIG World Cup or World Cup Final.
+While rhythmic gymnastics is not currently part of the World Games program, apparatus finals were competed there from 2001 to 2022.

 Dominant teams and nations

 Rhythmic gymnastics has been dominated by Eastern European countries, especially the Soviet Union (Post-Soviet Republics of today) and Bulgaria.
 The two countries were in rivalry with each other from the third World Championships, where the ballet foundations of the Soviet athletes were contrasted against the risky throws and catches of the Bulgarian competitors, until the dissolution of the Soviet Union.
 After the breakup of the Soviet Union, Russia became the dominant country of rhythmic gymnastics.